 How did it start?

 The network initially came together for the workshop organised between 20 and 24 March 2023 in Chennai, India.
 It connected 22 researchers, government officials, and community leaders from Chennai (India), Yogyakarta (Indonesia), and Nairobi (Kenya).
-Representatives of academia, NGOs and government officials worked together to ensure knowledge cross-fertilisation and innovative, balanced thinking on the problem of digital inclusion of the urban poor.
+Representatives of academia, NGOs, and government officials worked together to ensure knowledge cross-fertilisation and innovative, balanced thinking on the problem of digital inclusion in marginalized urban communities .
 This method aimed to show that the participants from the three locations can learn from each other.
 On the last day, the participants went to their city groups and discussed how the findings from the workshop could be generalised and upscaled to be used in other locations in the majority of the world.

 The initial workshop gave momentum to interdisciplinary work on ABCD.
 Currently, IHS is developing a structured collaborative approach to stimulate and valorise impactful research on the topic.
 The portfolio of work has spread across IHS's three pillars (education, research and advisory).